HarryBof/Youtube-Content-Guard/README.md

 Close the current tab
 ```

-The title is read directly from the YouTube video page rather than relying only on the browser's page title.
+Gemini can analyze the actual video rather than relying only on keywords in the title.
+This allows the extension to detect unwanted content even when the video has a misleading, vague, or unrelated title.

+For example, a video could have a harmless-looking title but contain the type of content described by one of your blocking rules.
+The AI can use the video itself to make the decision.

 ---